Tierra del Fuego: Geography

 The archipelago consists of a main island, Isla Grande de Tierra del Fuego, often simply called Tierra del Fuego or Isla Grande, with an area of 48100 km2, and a group of smaller islands.
 Of the main island the westernmost 29,484.7 km2 (11,384sq mi, 61.43%) belongs to Chile, and 18,507.3 km2 (7,146sq mi, 38.57%) belongs to Argentina.
 The archipelago is divided by an east–west channel, the Beagle Channel, immediately south of the main island.
 The largest islands south of the Beagle Channel are Hoste and Navarino.

 The western part of the main island, and almost all the other islands, belong to Chile.
 They are part of the Magallanes y Antártica Chilena Region, the capital and chief town of which is Punta Arenas, situated on the mainland across the strait.
 The largest Chilean towns are Porvenir, capital of the Chilean Province of Tierra del Fuego, located on the main island, and, on Navarino Island, Puerto Williams, which is the capital of the Antártica Chilena Province.

 Puerto Toro lies a few kilometers south of Puerto Williams.
 Arguably, it is the southernmost village in the world.
 The mostly uninhabited islands north and west of the main island are part of Magallanes Province.

 The eastern part of the main island and a few small islands in the Beagle Channel belong to Argentina.
-They are part of the Tierra del Fuego, Antarctic Territory and South Atlantic Islands Province, whose capital is Ushuaia, the largest city of the archipelago.
-The other important city in the region is Río Grande on the Atlantic coast.
+They are part of the Tierra del Fuego, Antarctic Territory and South Atlantic Islands Province, whose capital is Ushuaia.
+The other important city in the region is Río Grande on the Atlantic coast, the largest in the archipelago.

 The Cordillera Darwin in the southwestern part of the main island contains many glaciers that reach the ocean.
 While Mount Darwin had previously been thought to be the tallest mountain in the archipelago, this distinction now belongs to the unofficially named Monte Shipton at 2580 m.

 The topography of Tierra del Fuego can be divided into four regions: an outer archipelago region (Región Archipielágica) to the south and west, a mountainous region in the south (Región Cordillerana), a plains region (Región de las Planicies Orientales) plus a sub-Andean zone in-between the last two zones (Región Sub-Andina Oriental).